 The Compensation Committee reviews and approves the salary ranges for the Company's employees.
-Comparative data was accumulated for use by the Committee.
+Comparative data was accumulated for use by the Compensation Committee.
 The policy for determining salaries for executive officers is consistent with the administration of salaries for all other employees.
 Base salaries for executives are determined by assessment of the executive's individual performance, the Company's performance and consideration of competitive compensation levels for the markets in which the Company operates.
-In 2004, base salaries increased for certain officers, including the CEO, in order to make salaries competitive in the industry.
-The compensation comparator group includes independent oil and gas companies with international operations.
+In 2005, base salaries increased for certain officers, including the CEO, in order to make salaries competitive with those of independent oil and gas companies with international operations.